Dejan Koturović: NBA

 After winning gold at the 2002 FIBA World Championship, Koturović received interest from the Boston Celtics but they ended up signing Rubén Wolkowyski instead.
 Koturović then turned down an offer from the Toronto Raptors and signed for Virtus Bologna.

 On 8 October 2003, Koturović signed a free-agent contract with the Phoenix Suns.
 He was planned as a temporary replacement for the injured Scott Williams.
 Koturović was waived on 24 October 2003 after Williams started healing faster than expected.

 National team career

 Koturović played for the national team of FR Yugoslavia/Serbia and Montenegro in three major tournaments: winning the gold medal at the 1995 FIBA European Championship and the 2002 FIBA World Championship and also featuring at the 2003 FIBA European Championship.

 1995 EuroBasket

-As a young player on a star-studded team coached by Dušan Ivković, twenty-three-year-old Koturović did not get a lot of playing time at the 1995 FIBA European Championship where Yugoslavia went on to win gold.
+As a young player on a team coached by Dušan Ivković, twenty-three-year-old Koturović had limited playing time at the 1995 FIBA European Championship where Yugoslavia went on to win gold.